 - Trailer and towing.
 You need to ensure your trailer can handle the weight of the boat and that your towing vehicle is capable of pulling the load (see our guide to boat towing).

 Getting the size of boat wrong can be expensive, either in the cost of replacing your boat if you need a larger vessel or in the costs associated with running, towing and even storing an overly large Jon boat that you don’t need.

-To help you in making the right selection, we have produced a handy guide that outlines the capacity and capabilities of the major sizes of Jon boat, from a 10 foot, 2-person, Jon boat through to a large 20 footer.
+To help you in making the right selection, we have produced a handy guide that outlines the capacity and capabilities of the major sizes of Jon boat.
+From a 10 foot 2-person Jon boat through to a large 20 footer we cover them all.

 Widths available: 48 inches

 - Two adults with no gear (be careful not to go over the boat’s weight capacity).